-The binary variable $z_h^{\tau} \in \{0, 1\}$ represents whether a resource with home terminal $h \in \Lambda$ executes cycle $\tau \in \theta_h$.
+The binary variable $z_h^{\tau} \in \{0,1\}$ represents whether a resource with home terminal $h \in \Lambda$ executes cycle $\tau \in \theta_h$.
 The parameter O_h^{τ} models the costs associated with this route, which can include maintenance.
 However, as τ also models the route traveled by the resource, the value of O_h^{τ} includes the corresponding transportation costs as well.
 Regarding the pairing of services with resource itineraries, let $r{l_t m{t'}}^{\tau}$ (binary) denote whether arc $(l_t, m{t'}) \in \mathcal{A}$ is contained in cycle τ .

-Having presented the model for tactical, service network design-type decisions, attention next turns to how to model the strategic, resource-related decisions the planner must make.
-Conceptually, a "source" layer in the time-space network models the acquisition and allocation decisions.
+Regarding strategic decisions, a conceptual "source" layer in the time-space network is used to model resource acquisition and allocation decisions.
 There are two types of nodes in this layer.
 The first is an "Acquisition node," denoted by A, that represents the acquisition of a new resource.
 This node connects to each of the terminals l at the beginning of the tactical planning horizon with an arc that represents the allocation of a newly acquired resource to that terminal.
-The second type of node models the re-allocation of existing resources.
+The second type of node models the reallocation of existing resources.
 As such, we add a node for each terminal $l' \in \Lambda$ to this layer and then arcs connecting that node to each terminal, $l \in \Lambda$, at the beginning of the tactical planning horizon.
 These arcs represent the re-allocation of a resource currently assigned to terminal l to terminal l'.
-For simplicity when developing the mathematical model, we include arcs wherein l = l', in which case the resource is not re-positioned.
+For simplicity when developing the mathematical model, we include arcs wherein l=l', in which case the resource is not re-positioned.
 Finally, let Λ^+ denote the set of terminals, Λ , along with the Acquisition node.

-We illustrate this expanded network in Figure 1, wherein arc a between node A in the source layer and node T3 at time period 1 models the acquision of a new resource that is allocated to T3.
+We illustrate this expanded network in Figure 1, wherein arc a between node A in the source layer and node T3 at time period 1 models the acquisition of a new resource that is allocated to T3.
 Similarly, arc b between T1 in the source layer and T2 at time period 1 models the re-allocation of a resource currently allocated to T1 to T2.
-Finally, arc c between T1 in the source layer and in time period 1 models a resource that remains at T1.
+Finally, arc b between T1 in the source layer and in time period 1 models a resource that remains at T1.